All

 Book an appointment to check for diabetic retinopathy today

-Diabetic retinopathy is clearly a serious disease with potentially grave outcomes.
-Diabetics would do well to be on the lookout for its symptoms.
+Diabetic retinopathy is a serious disease with potentially grave outcomes, and it’s important for diabetics to be on the lookout for its symptoms.

-Fortunately, eye doctors like ours at Shinagawa Eye Centre can help you identify this disease as well as manage it if it does appear.
-For best results, you should get regular eye examinations, as mentioned earlier, in order to find and address it early on.
+Eye doctors like ours at Shinagawa Eye Centre can help you identify this disease as well as manage it.
+For best results, you should get regular eye examinations in order to find and address these conditions early on.

 Call us to enquire or book an appointment for assessment as soon as possible.
 If you do have diabetic retinopathy, we can go over your management and treatment options with you.